tacklesta/Tarun/README.md

 * I’m currently working on my portfolio.
 * I am currently learning about Transformers.
 * I'm looking to collaborate on Open source projects
-* Ask me about: C++, Python, IOT, Robotics, Machine Learning, Deep Learning, NLP
+* Ask me about: Whatever you want to discuss :)

 ### Languages and Tools :